 The Unemployment Insurance Fund (UIF) is a government-managed fund that provides short-term financial relief to employees who become unemployed or are unable to work due to specific circumstances, such as maternity or illness.
-Governed by the Unemployment Insurance Act and Contributions Act, it is administered by the Department of Employment and Labour.
+Governed by the Unemployment Insurance Contributions Act, it is administered by the Department of Employment and Labour.

 Each month, employers must submit a UIF declaration detailing employee earnings and employment status, pay contributions for each eligible employee, and keep employee records updated to ensure successful benefit claims.